 The other diseases in which Kaishore or Kishore guggulu is used are impaired digestion, constipation, diabetic carbuncle, ulcer, cough, abdominal lump or gulma, anemia, meha or excessive flow of urine and senility.

-This medicine is especially useful for skin diseases, kustha and gout.
+This medicine is especially useful for the skin diseases, kustha and gout.

 The Dosage of Kaishore Guggulu

-The recommended dosage of Kaishore Guggulu 2-4 tablets after meal, in morning and evening with hot water or milk/Manjishtadi kwath.
+The recommended dosage of Kaishore Guggulu 2-4 tablets after the meal, in morning and evening with hot water or milk/Manjishtadi kwath.
 Or take as directed by physician.

 Caution while taking this medicine:

-Person suffering from thyroid and liver problems must consult physician before taking gugglu.
+Person suffering from thyroid and the liver problems must consult physician before taking gugglu.
 It should not be taken by pregnant woman.

 Where to buy?